jedlimlx/supplemental-patches/README.md

 A: Probably not.

 Q: Can you support XXX mod? <br>
 A: All in due time.
-Alter natively, you could do it yourself.
+Alternatively, you could do it yourself.
 See the documentation for more details.

 Q: I found a bug. <br>
 A: Please report it to me first, do not bother the developers of Complementary Shaders / Euphoria Patches.

+Q: The shaders I added aren't showing.
+A: Try reloading the shaderpack, after ensuring that the resource-pack is loaded.

 ## Gallery